-Carl Icahn to raze both towers of ex-Trump casino.
+Carl Icahn wants to raze a former Trump casino.
 But when?

 “My administration’s goal is to get it down by the end of this year, or by late February,” the mayor said.

-Icahn and his representatives did not respond to numerous messages seeking comment.
+Icahn and his representatives did not respond to messages seeking comment.
 In March, Icahn said through a spokesman that his company had already committed itself to tearing down the building and did not need to be prodded by the city, which took Icahn to court to force demolition.

 In recent years, Icahn has requested the use of more than $5 million in redevelopment tax payments that Trump Plaza made while it was operating to help offset the cost of demolition.